inovex/elements-example-vue/README.md

-❗ This project has been moved to the [main repository of the inovex-elements](https://github.com/inovex/elements/tree/master/packages/elements-vue-example)
+❗ This project is deprecated has been moved to the [main repository of the inovex-elements](https://github.com/inovex/elements/tree/master/packages/elements-vue-example)

 # elements-example